iKontroller Desktop for MacOS

 2. Launch the app and enter your username

-5. The Mac app will start advertising itself and browse for iOS devices
+5. Your Mac will start advertising itself and browse for iOS devices

 Granting Accessibility Permissions

-iKontroller requires Accessibility permissions to simulate keyboard and mouse input from your iPhone and iPad.
+iKontroller Desktop requires Accessibility permissions to simulate keyboard and mouse input.

 1. Open System Settings (or System Preferences on older macOS)